theman-oj10/CareerSync/docs/DeveloperGuide.md

 to specifying the deadline.
 The `setdeadline` command directly replaces the deadline of the specified `Task` in the `TaskList` field of the internship entry.
 The default deadline is `null`, and is displayed as a blank space in the UI.

-#### How it is implemented
-1. The `setdeadline` command is parsed by the `InternshipDataParser`, which creates an `InternshipSetDeadlineParser` object.
+Here is a step-by-step example of how the `setdeadline` command might be executed:

+1. The user inputs the `setdeadline` command.<br>
-2. The `InternshipSetDeadlineParser` then calls the `ArgumentTokenizer#tokenize` method to extract the internship index, task index and the deadline.
+2. The `InternshipSetDeadlineParser` then calls the `ArgumentTokenizer#tokenize` method to extract the internship index, task index and the deadline.<br>
+If either the internship index, task index or the deadline is either missing or invalid, a ParseException will be thrown.<br>
-3. The `InternshipSetDeadlineParser` then creates an `InternshipSetDeadlineCommand` object with the extracted details.
+3. The `InternshipSetDeadlineParser` then creates an `InternshipSetDeadlineCommand` object with the extracted details.<br>
+If the internship index is larger than the number of internships displayed, a CommandException will be thrown.<br>
+If the task index is larger than the number of tasks in the `TaskList` field of the internship, a CommandException will be thrown.<br>
 4. The `InternshipSetDeadlineCommand` creates a new `Task` object based on the details.
-It then calls `InternshipModel` to set the deadline of the task in the `TaskList` field of the internship entry via `setDeadline`.
+It then calls `InternshipModel` to set the deadline of the task in the `TaskList` field of the internship entry via `setDeadline`.<br>
-5. The `InternshipSetDeadlineCommand` then calls `setInternship` to replace the old internship with the new one with the deadline via `setInternship`.
+5. The `InternshipSetDeadlineCommand` then calls `InternshipModel::setInternship` to replace the old internship with the new one with the deadline.<br>
-6. The `InternshipSetDeadlineCommand` then calls `updateFilteredInternshipList` to update the internship displayed on the UI.
+6. The `InternshipSetDeadlineCommand` then calls `InternshipModel::updateFilteredInternshipList(PREDICATE_SHOW_ALL_INTERNSHIPS)` to update the internship displayed on the UI.<br>
-7. The `InternshipSetDeadlineCommand` then returns a `CommandResult` object with a message containing the deadline set.

-#### Parsing user input
-1. The user inputs the `setdeadline` command.
-2. The `InternshipDataParser` parses the command and creates a new `InternshipSetDeadlineParser` object.
-3. The `InternshipSetDeadlineParser` then calls the ArgumentTokenizer#tokenize to extract the internship index, task index and the deadline.
-If either the internship index, task index or the deadline is either missing or invalid, a ParseException will be thrown.
-4. The `InternshipSetDeadlineParser` then creates a new `InternshipSetDeadlineCommand` object with the extracted details.
-If the internship index is larger than the number of internships displayed, a CommandException will be thrown.
-If the task index is larger than the number of tasks in the `TaskList` field of the internship, a CommandException will be thrown.

 #### Design Considerations
 For the deadline field's default value, we can have it either be null, or a default date that should not be used by any regular user.
-We decided to have the default value be null, as we do not want to cause confusion for users who do not want to set a deadline.
+We decided to have the default value be null, as we do not want to cause confusion for users who do not want to set a deadline.<br>
 We decide to choose `DD/MM/YYYY` as the date format for the deadline, as it is the most intuitive for users to understand.
-Other alternatives can be explored.
+Other alternatives can be explored.<br>
-A proposed improvement to this feature is to have the `isValidDeadline` not just check if it is a valid Java date, but also check that it is a valid calendar date that is not in the past.
+A proposed improvement to this feature is to have the `isValidDeadline` not just check if it is a valid Java date, but also check that it is a valid calendar date that is not in the past.<br>

 #### Aspect: Default value of deadline saved
 * **Alternative 1 (current choice):** Default value of deadline is null.